Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Server-Side Logs
 ++++++++++++++++
-When launching selenium server then **-log** option can be used to direct lots of valuable debugging information to a text file.
+When launching selenium server the **-log** option can be used to save valuable debugging information reported by the Selenium Server to a text file.

 .. code-block:: bash